josefernandoferreiragomes/DocumentationRep/CachingStrategies.md

-# Caching strategies
+# Caching strategies / patterns

-🔁 Caching Patterns

 1. Cache-Aside (Lazy Loading)

-✅ Common, flexible.

-❌ Risk of cache-miss penalty.
+Common, flexible.
+But risk of cache-miss penalty.

 > App loads from DB, then updates cache.